 Get them started on Mango

-From your previous experiences with U.S. employees going abroad, you know how much language and culture learning factors into overall assignment success.
-With your incoming foreign assignees, it’s no different!
-Language and culture learning are the keys to unlocking a great experience when living abroad, no matter where you’re from.
+From your previous experiences with U.S. employees going abroad, you know how much language and culture training factors into overall assignment success.
+With your incoming assignees, it’s no different!
+Language and culture learning are the keys to unlocking a great experience when living abroad, no matter your origin.
 As soon as you can, offer to set up your new assignee and their family with one of Mango’s 17 English-learning courses.
-The sooner they get started on learning English, the better their US experience will be.
+The sooner they get started on learning English, the smoother their U.S. experience will be.

-Although English and American culture are more well-known in other countries, foreign assignees coming to the United States will still need some assistance getting adjusted in their new home.
-Mango, movies and chatting with coworkers can help them learn English faster and enjoy their time in the United States.
+Although English and American culture are more well-known in other countries, assignees coming to the United States will still need some assistance getting adjusted in their new home.
+Mango, pop culture, and chatting with coworkers can help them learn English faster and enjoy their time in the United States.